k2datascience/ds-foundations/content/3-statistics-probability.md

 ### <a name="section-a"></a>1.
 Study Options

-#### Review Option - Summaries
+#### Review Option
 ###### (1 - 2 hours)

 Here is a review sheet about [Statistics from MIT](https://s3.amazonaws.com/ds-foundations/resources/stats_handout.pdf) and one about [Probability from William Chen](https://s3.amazonaws.com/ds-foundations/resources/prob_handout.pdf).

 *Note: We mostly focus on statistical learning methods in our curriculum*

-#### Comprehensive Option - Khan Academy
+#### Comprehensive Option
 ###### (5 - 12 hours)

-[Statistics and Probability](https://www.khanacademy.org/math/statistics-probability).
+[Statistics and Probability](https://www.khanacademy.org/math/statistics-probability) from Khan Academy.
 The material is free and self-paced.

 #### Reference Option

-- [Statistics 3rd Edition Textbook](https://www.openintro.org/stat/textbook.php?stat_book=os).
+[Statistics 3rd Edition Textbook](https://www.openintro.org/stat/textbook.php?stat_book=os).
 The textbook is free and self-paced.
 There are several practice problems and accompanying data sets to dig into.

 ---